CBWC ministries serve and resource our churches to engage the mission God has called you to in your community.

 -CBWC Church Planter in Vancouver

 We strive to equip pastoral and lay leaders with Biblical theological knowledge and practical skills for ministry.
 Carey Theological College is CBWC’s graduate school of theology located on the University of British Columbia Campus in Vancouver.
-In addition, the Carey Institute facilitates lifelong learning by focusing on lay leadership development, pastoral continuing education and issue-based learning.
-The Institute provides training through summer programs at the Vancouver campus as well as workshops, retreats, and internships, across Western Canada throughout the year.
+In addition, the Carey facilitates lifelong learning by focusing on lay leadership development, pastoral continuing education and issue-based learning.
+Carey provides training through summer programs at the Vancouver campus as well as workshops, retreats, and internships, across Western Canada throughout the year.

 Talk to your Regional Minister about ways the CBWC can support you in your education journey.